flpecheur/Thesis_EU_GasFlows/README.md

 * numpy

 3. **Launch interactive setup script**

+For testing purposes, the following scripts allow to launch each step of the process by only interacting with the command line.
-Theyre are two scripts available to reduce user interaction with the codes.
+There are two scripts available to reduce user interaction with the codes.
 For Linux or mac users, a bash script can be launched using
    ```sh
    chmod +x framework.sh
    ./framework.sh